Print

 Description

-This dish is so German and so tasty.
-Sauerkraut and sausage are all that we really need to say, but then add in knoephla dumplings, cream, and butter.
-Heaven in a skillet.
+This German sauerkraut and sausage are all that we really need to say, but then add in knoephla dumplings, cream, and butter to create heaven in a skillet.
 So much flavor going on in this dish.

 Ingredients